kylefritz/learn-http-the-hard-way/readme.md

+#Learn HTTP the Hard Way

+I've been talking to a lot of new programmers about how HTTP works and why we build apps with HTTP.

+I wanted to take a lot of those lessons and codify them into something that can be worked with asynchronously.

+The goal of this project is to teach HTTP in order to use the protocol to understand and make web applications.
+I'm going to use curl, wget, sinatra, chrome and jquery to introduce the HTTP concepts important in designing and delivering web applications in any environment.

+Definitely included will be:

+ * URLs
+ * Response Codes
+ * Verbs
+ * Headers
+ * Response/Request Body
+ * Resource Orientation

+Note: this project is mirrored at both [github](https://github.com/kylefritz/learn-http-the-hard-way) and [gitorious](https://gitorious.org/~kylefritz/learn-x-the-hard-way/learn-http-the-hard-way).

+---

 This is a starter project for people looking to make a "Learn X The Hard Way" book.
 If you want to have a book for your favorite language, and you like the style of "Learn Python The Hard Way" and "Learn Ruby The Hard Way", then this